 My walk with the Lord these past fifteen years has been one of gradual and continual transformation.
 The reality of God’s word has slowly become a reality in my life.
-I know that I am far from perfect, and admittedly I don’t understand what a life completely sold out for Yeshua would look like.
+I know that I am far from perfect, and admittedly, I don’t understand what a life completely sold out for Yeshua would look like.
 What I do know is that He has a desire and purpose for my life, and day-by-day He opens doors for me to serve Him.

 I have raised my children to independence and continue to support my wife and all her household pets.
-I work a regular job at a local government agency, and spend as much of my available time serving the Lord.
+I work a regular job at a local government agency and spend as much of my available time serving the Lord.
 I have read the entirety of scripture many times over, and my prayer life is continually advancing.
-I do love to worship the Lord, so that is my one natural gift that comes very easily for me.
+I do love to worship the Lord, so that is the one natural gift that comes very easily for me.

 My faith continues to be challenged by the cares of this world and the flaming arrows of our adversary.
 My flesh is weak and aging, there are things I still fear, and strongholds I continue to wrestle with.
 And yet, God is gracious and incredibly patient as my confidence rests in His salvation and transforming power over my life.

-In it I was riding my bike to meet up with a group of Christians.
+In it, I was riding my bike to meet up with a group of Christians.
 As I entered a stone building, I saw to my left a sizeable group of men and women sitting at long rectangular tables.
-They were talking, laughing and having a great time of fellowship.
+They were talking, laughing, and having a great time of fellowship.
 To my right, I saw Yeshua walking quickly towards a small door that was along the back side of the building.
-He was wearing a long reddish-purple colored robe, and had a gold crown on his head.
+He was wearing a long reddish-purple colored robe and had a gold crown on his head.